 Today we’re turning our attention to one of the world’s most humongous consulting firms – one that often gets lots of attention but mixed reviews from the consulting crowd.
+What’s so different about the Accenture strategy?
 We’ve asked the question – why is it that Accenture, the mega consulting and technology services firm – attracts such polarized opinions?
 With Accenture beating down the door of colleges and universities across the globe, we know you – a prospective consultant – want to know – is starting your consulting career at Accenture a good idea?

 If you’re shooting for MBB, however – then no, Accenture is not the optimum place to start your career.
 You’re shooting yourself in the foot by accepting an internship or offer at the firm.
 Why?
 Accenture has many different business units and the firm’s brand image is largely dominated by its technology consulting arm.
-Instead of Accenture, you’re better off trying for another launching pad – at a consulting firm that will prepare you for MBB like Deloitte or Booz & Company or a Fortune 500 firm – or investment banking.
+Instead of Accenture, you’re better off trying for another launching pad – at a consulting firm that will prepare you for MBB like Deloitte or Booz & Company or a Fortune 500 firm – or investment banking rather than learning Accenture strategy.

 We hear from our readers all the time, and some of you are some consulting hopefuls whose resumes don’t fit the MBB profile – either because your grades are A/B-average, you didn’t attend a target school, or you’re pursuing a consulting position later in your career.
 What’s the option for you if MBB is off the table?